Nilanjeet18/Prodigy-Infotech-DS-Task-3/README.md

 1. **Data Cleaning**: Checked for missing values, duplicates, and outliers in the dataset and handled them accordingly.

 2. **Visualization**: Created a bar chart, stacked chart to visualize the distribution of a categorical or continuous variable.

+3. **warnings**: These warnings can help identify problems early but can also be suppressed or filtered when they are not critical to the analysis, ensuring the workflow remains focused and uninterrupted.

 ## Conclusion